 Scripture Reading: I Thessalonians 1-3 …

-I know of no other way to live in this world today than by looking towards the return of Jesus Christ, knowing that God will deliver those who believe from the suffering and trials of life as He pours out His wrath on those who do not know Him or worship Him.
-There is truly nothing else, no other hope, that encourages and strengthens me and all who believe in Jesus Christ.
+I know of no other way to live in this world today than by looking toward the return of Jesus Christ, knowing that God will deliver those who believe from the suffering and trials of life as He pours out His wrath on those who do not know Him or worship Him.
 Almost 2,000 years ago the Apostle Paul and those to whom He had preached, who had become followers of Jesus, found their only hope in this same truth.
 How much more should you and I be setting our minds on God's promises today!!

 But what happens?
 The same things Paul was concerned about with regard to the Thessalonians and the other churches to whom he had preached the Gospel: persecution, distress, worldly distractions … all of these and more threatened the faith of those who were new believers.
 As Paul and those with him traveled from city to city they met opposition from the Jews and others, often being physically and verbally assaulted.
 Their hope … what drove them to continue, was the fruit that the Gospel was bearing in the lives of those who turned from idols to worship God.